herbed beef tenderloin with holiday rice

 - Heat oven to 425°F. Combine seasoning ingredients; press onto beef tenderloin roast.
 Place roast on rack in shallow roasting pan.
 Insert ovenproof meat thermometer so tip is centered in thickest part of beef, not resting in fat.
 Do not add water or cover.
 Roast in 425°F oven 35 to 45 minutes for medium-rare; 45 to 50 minutes for medium doneness.

-- Remove roast when meat thermometer registers 135°F for medium rare; 145°F for medium.
+- Remove roast when meat thermometer registers 135°F for medium-rare; 145°F for medium.
 Tent with foil.
 Let stand 15 minutes.
-(Temperature will continue to rise about 10° to 15°F to reach 145°F for medium rare; 160°F for medium.)
+(Temperature will continue to rise about 10° to 15°F to reach 145°F for medium-rare; 160°F for medium.)

 - Heat butter in large skillet over medium heat.
 Add onion, bell pepper and garlic; cook and stir 5 minutes or until tender.
 Add beans; cook and stir 2 minutes.
 Stir in rice and almonds, heat through.
 Carve roast, season with salt.
+Serve with Holiday Rice.